 - A single escalator or elevator can have hundreds of moving parts.

-- Parts for these heavy machines, especially in subway stations, are often delivered by work train and installed later in the evening when we can close a track and/or parts of a platform without causing major disruptions to service.
+- Some of the larger bits of work happen late at night—parts for these heavy machines, especially in subway stations, are often delivered by work train and installed later in the evening or overnight when we can close a track and/or parts of a platform without causing major disruptions to service.

-- Much of the work on refurbishing an escalator can happen out-of-sight, beneath or behind an escalator or elevator, and work on individual components needing repair, refurbishment or reconditioning can need to happen entirely offsite.
+- Much of the work on refurbishing an escalator can happen out-of-sight, beneath or behind an escalator or elevator, and work on individual components needing repair, refurbishment or reconditioning sometimes happens entirely offsite after components have been removed from the machine.

 - Some of our oldest escalators date back to the opening of the State Street Subway in the 1940s (the subway that Red Line trains operate through, downtown).

 - In some cases, especially with our oldest escalators, we’ve needed to look overseas for steel forges that can manufacture the massive, custom replacement parts that are needed during reconditioning.
-In some cases, we've had to look as far as steel forges in Germany for special parts and have them shipped by both land and sea to Chicago.
+In some cases, we've had to get parts from steel forges as far away as Germany and have them shipped by land and sea to Chicago.

 *Based on average distance from earth to moon